baldir-fr/starter-vue3-vuetify3-vite-cypress-component-e2e/README.md

 # starter-vue3-vuetify3-vite-cypress-component-e2e
 Starter & showcase for cohabitation of VueJS 3, Vuetify 3, Vite,  Cypress as E2E runner (visit pages) and as Component runner (mount components).

+In the [Making-of](making-of.md), you will see hom to reproduce the full setup from scratch.
+It might be useful if some dependencies are to be updated or as a sample repository to reproduce an issue.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).